Installation

 • Checklist: Open a new command prompt and type in ffmpeg -h and ffprobe -h to verify the commands ffmpeg and ffprobe are available on your Path.

-3. Download the file linked under “Latest binary” from poppler-windows.
+3. Download the latest release archive from poppler-windows.
 You will need to download and install 7-zip to “unzip” the .7z archive.
 Extract the file to a some permanent location in your files.
 Add the bin folder poppler-0.xx.y\bin to your Path variable.

 • Checklist: after installation, open a command terminal and type in pdftoppm -h to make sure the command pdftoppm is available.